glinvad/Node-Red-OPCuaServer-UR/README.md

 `  });`

-- configere a view on the server: line 241 - 244
+- configere a view on the server ("UR-Digital-Input-Output"): line 241 - 244

 `  const viewDIO = namespace.addView({`